megai2/d912pxy/README.md

 This is specifically designed for Guild Wars 2.
 You can try to use it with other games; it might work.

+Tool will show overlay when it installed correctly, use default hotkey Ctrl+Alt+N to toggle its mode (hide/show)

 Expect some minor crashes / visual bugs.

 [![Current Version](https://img.shields.io/github/release/megai2/d912pxy)](https://github.com/megai2/d912pxy/releases)